 At the Beer Fest

 As always, we encourage you to cycle, walk, carpool, or take Lyft, Uber, or a taxi.

 Can I park overnight?

-Wherever you park, neither Military Park nor Brewers of Indiana Guild can be held responsible for your vehicle.
+Wherever you park, neither the Brewers of Indiana Guild nor the event host facility can be held responsible for your vehicle.

 Do I have to wait in line to enter?